-  If the Gift Aid installment status is Collected, then the installment status is changed to Pending Reversal.
-This will be picked up in the next Gift Aid claim submission and processed for refunding by HMRC.
-If the Gift Aid installment status is anything other than Collected, installment status is changed to Cancelled and removed from the payment schedule.
+If the Gift Aid installment status is Collected, then the installment status is changed to Pending Reversal and picked up in the next Gift Aid claim submission for refunding by HMRC.
+If the Gift Aid installment status is anything other than Collected, the installment status is changed to Cancelled and removed from the payment schedule.

 When you run your next Gift Aid payment schedule, the Gift Aid Update Job selects all installments based on:

 - Status = Pending, Pending Reversal or Outstanding